 - Career and College Promise

 In addition to providing responsive counseling to all students, Ms. Martin provides monthly classroom guidance lessons to 4th and 5th graders.
 Over the course of the year, she will cover topics such as conflict resolution, career exploration, multicultural sensitivity, and academic fluency (study skills, understanding GPA, course requirements, etc).
 Middle school lessons are provided on a semester basis and typically cover conflict resolution, social media literacy, and course planning.
 High school guidance lessons focus primarily on career and college readiness.

-Also look out for the annual Family College Night, Career Day, College Q and A Sessions, college tours, and visits from admissions representatives from different colleges and universities.
+Also look out for the annual Family College Night, Career Day, college tours, and visits from admissions representatives from different colleges and universities.
 The best way to stay informed about upcoming events is by following the counseling Twitter.

 Preparing for the college application process is a multi-step process.
 Follow the recommendations below and see Ms. Martin with any questions!